-Pharmacology 200, Medical Cannabis will be offered by the Department of Pharmacology in the Spring Semester 2023 as a undergraduate and graduate level Pharmacology course.
+Pharmacology 3000, Medical Cannabis will be offered by the Department of Pharmacology in the Spring Semester.
 This course will use Cannabis as a springboard to introduce fundamental concepts in Pharmacology.
 The Cannabis plant has an interesting history, and recent policy changes have led to an explosion in Cannabis science.
-Presentations intersperse historical, political, and social background information with more advanced scientific concepts in pharmacology and medicine.
+Presentations intersperse historical, political, and social background information with more advanced scientific concepts in plant biology, pharmacology, and medicine.

-The course will divided into four areas of content: 1) plant biology, 2) chemistry, 3) biological effects on humans, and 4) clinical research.
-We will also discuss current information about the Vermont experience with Cannabis.
-This course will provide students with a foundation of up-to-date scientific knowledge in a complex and evolving area of medicine, while introducing key concepts in human physiology and pharmacology.
+The course will be divided into three areas of content: 1) plant biology, 2) chemistry, and 3) biological effects on humans and clinical research.
+This course will provide students with a foundation of up-to-date scientific knowledge in a complex and evolving area of medicine, while introducing key concepts in plant biology, human physiology, and pharmacology.